reactorlabs/testr/readme.txt

 Different targets can have additional arguments.
 For those it is best to consult the target python files located in the targets package.

+Please note, that the fastr targets point to a shell file executing fastr itself.
+Examples of these files can be found in /scripts directory.
+To use them properly, you should either edit the required paths in the provided examples and then point to them, or make them available at path, or you can always create your own shell files and use them without any problem.

 Modules
 -------